 Building a team

-Just five years after opening, All Clear now has a fleet of trucks and a full team of plumbers as well as apprentices.
+All Clear now has a fleet of trucks and a full team of plumbers as well as apprentices.
 Our apprenticeship program offers young professionals and those looking for a career change an entry-level chance of joining the plumbing industry.

 All Clear’s family atmosphere lends itself to our plumbers working together as a team, as does having a set salary.
 A major reason Scott left the corporate world of plumbing was often seeing plumbers battle and bicker over commissioned jobs.